-This BLOG On Property Taxes In Mortgage Qualification And How It Affects DTI Was UPDATED On January 9th, 2019
+This BLOG On Property Taxes In Mortgage Qualification And How It Affects DTI Was UPDATED And PUBLISHED On February 25th, 2020

 Home Buyers, especially first time home buyers, property taxes in mortgage qualification is one of the most important aspects to consider when buying a home.
 Property taxes vary from state to state and county to county and sometimes, city to city.